Safe Use of Box Cutters

 - Cut away from the body.

-- Dispose of blades properly.
+- Dispose of used blades safely.

 Ask the Crew